Namibia.. Dunes Coasts & wildlife

 Swakopmund to Sossusvlei

 We will be up very early today and will drive towards Sossusvlei and the world famous Dead Vlei, sunrise is a truly magical time of the day, as the giant dark shapes suddenly dress in color and the mosaic of shades and sunlight creates incredible photo opportunities.
 As we make our way along the dry Tsauchab River we will drive between some of the highest sand dunes in the world.
 The highlight is Dead Vlei, where red dunes provide a breathtaking backdrop to centuries old, dry trees standing in the desert.
 Once we get back to the vehicle we will enjoy a great picnic breakfast with the dunes in the background.
-We will then slowly make our way back to the lodge for lunch and a long siesta but not before exploring the Sesriem Canyon.
+We will then slowly make our way back to our new lodge for this evening but not before exploring the Sesriem Canyon.
 We will then enjoy a sundowner drink watching our last Namibian Sunset.
 It’s the perfect way to say goodbye to Namibia.
 Overnight at the lodge.
-Accommodation: Sossusvlei Lodge (B,L,D)
+Accommodation: Rostock Ritz Lodge (B,L,D)

 Sossusvlei to Windhoek to USA